karthikreddy1905/TIC-TAC-TOE/README.md

 Final project
 # Developing and Evaluating Multiple Tic-Tac-Toe Agents in a Tournament Environment

-This project implements a tournament setting for multiple Tic-Tac-Toe agents.
-The agents are designed to play against each other in a competitive environment, showcasing different strategies and approaches to the classic game.
+This project creates a competitive tournament environment for multiple Tic-Tac-Toe agents.
+Each agent showcases a unique strategy, allowing for performance evaluation in a classic game setting.

 ## Overview

-In this implementation, several Tic-Tac-Toe agents are programmed to compete against each other.
-Each agent employs a unique algorithm or strategy to make moves and attempt to win the game.
-The tournament provides a platform to assess the performance of these agents against various opponents.
+The project implements several Tic-Tac-Toe agents that compete against one another using distinct algorithms and strategies.
+The tournament framework serves as a platform to evaluate their performance against various opponents.

 ## Agents